 Pittsburgh geography creates some unique challenges for finding good bike routes for outdoor training.
 The city lies in the foothills of the Appalachian mountains, so no matter where you ride you’re going to encounter terrain ranging from moderately to comically hilly.
 Of course, this is also an advantage – if you’re used to riding here there are very few races that will challenge you.

 A good rule of thumb is that for every hour you ride, expect 1,000 feet of climbing.
 And if you are used to more flat terrain, your average for local rides will be about 2mph slower.
 Experienced, high-end cyclists will average 18mph on longer rides, while it’s not uncommon for newcomers to average 13-14mph.
+You can use this chart to classify your expected speed and ability on a group ride (more detail here):

 Another challenge are the rivers.
 Pittsburgh is split into several regions based on the location of the rivers, so group rides in a different region are not really an option for training.
 The routes below are popular with PTC members.
 Routes are organized based on region.
 Members typically post to the PTC Facebook group when they are organizing a weekend ride.
 These are typically Saturday mornings, but watch the group for specifics about planned pace or route deviations.